imdevan/imdevan.github.io/_posts/2016-09-01-design-and-style.md

 style_mod: BASIC
 ---

-For my personal site, the one you're on currently.
+For my personal site, <span class="text--gray">the one you're on currently</span>.
 I thought it would be a good idea to start with a basic style sheet for this website because I really wanted it to have a strong blogging component, and if I can get down the styling for my typography, as well as basic page layouts[^1] than I could derive a feel for how I would want to style the rest of my project.

+[^1]: |
-[^1]: Layouts in this case refer to a format for managing images floating, having text next to images in more than one fashion, and aligning text.
+    Layouts in this case refer to a format for managing images floating, having text next to images in more than one fashion, and aligning text.

 My master plan didn't pan out quite as well as I would have liked, but I did notice that creating this Style/Bare-bones-css[^2] guide, I learned some useful things for creating